coderMogly/RRTstar-TEB/README.md

 # Instruction
 1. Create a catkin workspace in Ubuntu home directory.
-2. Clone the source code.
+2. Clone the source code.(please delete the build and devel folder they are system specific and would be created when catkin_make is invoked in catkin workspace root folder)
 3. Build the workspace and enjoy.

 # Requirements